-Have you ever thought as to why we breathe?
+Have you ever thought as to why do we breathe?
 Do plants breathe as well?
-It is quite obvious that we eat food to acquire energy.
+It is quite obvious that we eat food to gain energy.
 But how is food converted/broken down in order to obtain energy?
 How do other organisms derive their energy from food?
 Do other organisms eat their food just like we do?
-You might be disoriented because, at first, we were talking of breathing and, now, we are discussing about food and the energy derived from it.
+You might be disoriented because, at first, we were talking of breathing, and now, we are discussing about food and the energy derived from it.
 Practically, the process of breathing happens to be connected to the processes which are aimed at the production of energy from food.
-Today, we will discuss the respiratory processes which occur inside the cell and which are responsible for the release of energy.
+Today, we will discuss the respiratory processes which occur inside the cell, and which are responsible for the release of energy.

 Cellular respiration refers to the process which is responsible for the breakdown of food inside the cell.
 The breakdown of food leads to the production of energy.
 The energy is utilised for the synthesis of ATP.